-To be considered for financial aid, you must:
+To be considered for financial aid, you must meet the following criteria:

 - be a US citizen or eligible noncitizen;

 - be enrolled or accepted for enrollment as a regular matriculated student in a degree objective or teaching credential program.
-Unclassified Post-Baccalaureate students are normally not eligible for financial aid.
-If you are a student, check with the Center for Student Financial Aid.
-Extension/continuing education students are ineligible for financial aid.
+Unclassified Post-Baccalaureate and Extension/Continuing education students are generally ineligible for financial aid.

-- not owe a refund on a federal grant or be in default on a federal educational loan;
+- not owe a refund on a federal grant or be in default on a Federal Education Loan;

 - be a California resident for state financial aid programs (SUG, EOP, Cal Grant A and B).